bioCKO/Exo70/README.md

 ![alt text](figures/Exo70_AtBdHvOsSc_phylogeny.png "Exo70 phylogenetic tree with At, Bd, Hv, Os, and Sc")

+### Expansion of the phylogenetic tree to include sequenced Poaceae species
 The inclusion of *Arabidopsis thaliana* in the phylogenetic tree facilitated the classification of Exo70 proteins based on preexisting annotations.
 Next, we extended the phylogenetic tree of full length Exo70 proteins to include other grass species including *Oropetium thomaeum*, *Sorghum bicolor*, *Setaria italica*, and *Zea mays*, except for proteins listed in **Table 3**, where the Exo70 domain region was extracted from the gene based on the `QKdomain` output.
 A single gene model was selected at each gene locus for the analysis.
 Multiple sequence alignment using MUSCLE was performed on the [257 Exo70 genes](data/alignments/Exo70_BdHvOsOtSbScSiZm.fa).
 The *Saccharomyces cerevisiae* Exo70 gene (YJL085W) was included as an outgroup in phylogenetic analysis.

 Gene identifers were converted into human readable format using `QKphylogeny_rename_nodes.py` based on the annotation from [Cvrčková *et al.* (2012) *Frontiers in Plant Science*](https://doi.org/10.3389/fpls.2012.00159).